 Finally, the Temple as we see today was constructed after independence at the initiative of Patel and Munshi.

 What attracted Islamic Invaders to Somnath Temple

 The Turko-Arab invaders had never seen the kind of prosperity India had, although it was on decline by the time Mohammad propagated his murderous ideology in the 7th century.
 In India, being a land of spirituality and Vedic wisdom since ancient times, people were always inclined towards piety and purity of conduct.
 Despite the onset of superficial rites and rituals, they relished the serene atmosphere of Temples.
 Thus, temples used to be the focal point in villages and towns.
 The rich profusely donated in temples – knowing the importance of Dana as a ‘good karma’ that brings ‘good result.’
-This culture still exists in India from North to South – look at how liberally people donate at the Vaisho Devi temple in north, at the Tirupati Temple in the south, the Saibaba temple in Shirdi in the west, besides so many others across the country.
+This culture still exists in India from North to South – look at how liberally people donate at the Vaisho Devi temple in north, at the Tirupati Temple in the south, the Saibaba temple in Shirdi in the west, besides so many other temples across the country.
 Thus, even at that time temples were overflowing with opulence – reflecting people’s devotional and pious mindset.
 Do you know even today, various state governments have laws to collect revenue from Hindu Temples and take over Temple lands?
 Of course, Churches or Mosques remain beyond their reach — and India is secular!!!